kellyschrock/solex-cc/README.md

 ### Endpoint

 You can also send the same message via `POST /worker/msg/:worker_id`, where `worker_id` is the ID of the worker the message is for.
 The body of the POST is the same as the `msg` portion of the WebSocket message above.
+This is preferable to the web-sockets approach most of the time.

 ### Worker configuration